mouse-reeve/recipes/pumpkin_scones.md

 Pumpkin Scones
 ==============

+For vegan scones, 1:1 substitute butter for chilled coconut oil, and buttermilk for almond milk.

 - 2 cups all purpose flour
 - 1/3 cup light or dark brown sugar
 - 1/2 tsp ground ginger